ember-learn/ember-blog/content/ember-released-6-5.md

 #### Deprecations

-Ember CLI 6.5 introduces <insert> new deprecations:
+Ember CLI 6.5 introduces no new deprecations.

 For more details on the changes in Ember CLI 6.5 and detailed upgrade instructions, please review the [Ember CLI 6.5.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v6.5.0-ember-cli).